MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-agent-collaboration.md

 ## Overview

-In this sample, we will explore how to use _Agent Group Chat_ to coordinate collboration of three different agents working to author content in response to user direction.
+In this sample, we will explore how to use _Agent Group Chat_ to coordinate collboration of two different agents working to review and rewrite user provided content.
 Each agent is assigned a distinct role:

-- **Planner**: Responsible for creating outline and providing strucural input
+- **Reviewer**: Reviews and provides direction to _Writer_.
-- **Reviewer**: Reviews and provides critical feedback for both _Planner_ and _Writer_ output.
+- **Writer**: Updates user content based on _Reviewer_ input.

-- **Writer**: Authors content based on _Planner_ and _Reviewer_ input.
+The approach will be broken down step-by-step to high-light the key parts of the coding process.

 ## Getting Started